LWVCT BOARD OF DIRECTORS

 Lisa Del Sesto

-A Rhode Island native recently returned to New England after living in California, she brings the spirit of her recent activist and organizer work to LWVCT.
-Lisa Del Sesto has been actively working for women's rights and equality and is thrilled to be a part of the LWVCT contributing to all the League's great work in her role as the Administrative Assistant.
-She is passionate about voting rights and citizen participation.
-Lisa has her BA in psychology from The University of North Carolina at Asheville and is currently working toward her Masters in Public Administration - nonprofit management through California State University - Northridge.
+A Rhode Island native returned to New England after living in California; she brings the spirit of her recent activist and organizer work to LWVCT.
+Lisa Del Sesto has been actively working for women's rights and equality and is thrilled to be a part of the LWVCT, contributing to all the League's great work in her role as the Operations Manager.
+She is passionate about voting rights and civic participation.
+Lisa has a BA in psychology from the University of North Carolina at Asheville.
+She is currently completing her Master's in Public Administration - nonprofit management through California State University, Northridge.

 Capitol Information and Tours Staff